What to Do in Rome: Complete Guide for First Timers

 Italy happens to be a fantastic place to eat gluten free, so we largely got to eat and drink everything we wanted to while we were in Rome – gelato, simple pasta dishes (all with guanciale or pancetta), cannoli (which are Sicilian not Roman, but still very much worth eating), and things like fried artichokes and oxtail stew.

 There are a bunch of different ways to experience Rome’s rich food culture (and Italy’s) while you’re in town.
-From food tours to cooking classes, here’s our take on what to do in Rome if you’re a foodie.
+From food tours to cooking classes, here’s our take on what to do (really, eat and drink) if you’re a foodie.

 Devour ALL of the Food